Everything We Know About Baldur's Gate 3 And Its Xbox Launch

 — Very AFK (@Cromwelp) November 5, 2023

-More concerned with getting it right than out the door in a hurry, Douse continued and left the door open to a potential release in the new year.
+More concerned about getting it right than out the door in a hurry, Douse continued and left the door open to a potential release in the new year.

 We’ll know the release date once we’re confident in the release version.
 The plan is still before the end of the year.
 The key takeaway here should be that we want a really good version that Xbox fans deserve.
 This means we’ll work on it until we’re happy to release it.